Contemporary Management IssuesBack to Course Guide

 - Understanding the role of the manager within the organization.

-- Understanding how changes in the economy affect managers.
+- Understanding how changes in the marketplace affect managers.

-- Defining the importance of being able to adapt to today’s workplace challenges by creating an adaptive organization.
+- Defining the importance of being able to adapt to today’s workplace challenges by creating an adaptive management style.

 - Discussing how being able to work with different personalities can be an asset to a manager.